 Type of Control Measure Most Stringent Control Program Identified Summary of Findings from Analysis Other Jurisdiction(s) Analyzed On-Road Heavy-Duty Vehicles Fleet Rules Advanced Clean Fleets Regulation (CARB) Future Measure: Zero-Emission Trucks Measure (CARB) comprehensive and stringent mandatory heavy-duty fleet turnover rule in the nation, affecting approximately one million inter- and intra-state on-road diesel vehicles.
-The regulation applies to nearly all privately or federally owned diesel-fueled trucks and buses > 14,000 lbs., GVWR, including on-road and off-road agricultural yard goats, cargo handling equipment, drayage trucks, solid waste collection vehicles, and school buses.
+The regulation applies to nearly all privately or federally owned diesel-fueled trucks and buses &gt; 14,000 lbs., GVWR, including on-road and off-road agricultural yard goats, cargo handling equipment, drayage trucks, solid waste collection vehicles, and school buses.
 Its phased-in requirements mandate diesel particulate filters in early years, eventually requiring vehicles to fully upgrade to newer, cleaner engines that meet MY 2010 engine equivalent emissions levels when fully implemented in 2023.
 Approved by CARB in April 2023, the Advanced Clean Fleets Regulation accelerates ZEV adoption in the medium-to heavy-duty sectors and for light-duty package delivery trucks by setting zero-emission requirements for fleets.
 This regulation targets drayage trucks, public fleets, and other high priority fleets with 50 or more trucks or entities with trucks and \$50 million in annual revenues.
 This effort is part of a comprehensive strategy to achieve a ZEV truck and bus fleet by 2045 everywhere feasible, and significantly earlier for certain well-suited market segments such as last mile delivery, drayage, and government fleets.
-The regulation will phase in ZEV requirements for different fleets, including components as follows: • Beginning January 1, 2024, all additions to High Priority and Federal fleets must be ZEVs, and all combustion vehicles must be removed from the California fleet at the end of their useful life, or fleets may opt to phase-in ZEV requirement where a portion of the fleet must be zero-emission based on a pre-determined schedule. • State and local government fleets including cities, counties, special districts, and other municipalities would be required to add only ZEVs to their fleets starting in 2027 or fleets may opt to phase-in ZEV requirement where a portion of the fleet must be zero-emission based on a pre-determined schedule.
-S fleet rule affecting nearly the entire on-road diesel fleet No other state has zero-emission requirements for heavy-duty vehicle fleets
+The regulation with phase in ZEV requirements for different fleets, including components as follows: Beginning January 1, 2024, all additions to High Priority and Federal fleets must be ZEVs, and all combustion vehicles must be removed from the California fleet at the end of their useful life, or fleets may opt to phase-in ZEV requirement where a portion of the fleet must be zero-emission based on a pre-determined schedule.
+State and local government fleets.
+Small public fleets or those that are based in designated low population counties would begin with 100 percent ZEV additions starting in 2027.
+Beginning January 1, 2024, any truck added to drayage service would need fleet rule affecting nearly the entire on-road diesel fleet No other state has zero-emission requirements for heavy-duty vehicle fleets would be zero-emissions starting in 2036.
+Under the recently-approved regulation and the ACT regulation, the number of medium- and heavy-duty ZEVs operating in California will be about 1.7 million by 2045.
+The future Zero-Emission Trucks measure would accelerate the number of